learn-co-curriculum/html-lists-lab/README.md

 Okay, now, lets say we wanted to make our grilled cheese a little more exciting and add a couple of cheeses, `cheddar`, `mozzarella`, and `pepper jack`.

-To pass the second test, inside the `li` of `4 slices of cheese`, add a nested unordered list that lists out the three types of cheese.
+To pass the second test, inside the `li` of `4 slices cheese`, add a nested unordered list that lists out the three types of cheese.

 If your first two tests are passing, great!
 It's time to talk about another type